adityapeer77/adityapeer77.github.io/content/home/contact.md

 content:
   # Automatically link email and phone or display as text?
-  autolink: true
+  autolink: false

-  # Contact details (edit or remove options as required)
+  # # Contact details (edit or remove options as required)
   email: prasenjitkarmakar52282@gmail.com

 design: